openethereum/pwasm-tutorial/README.md

 ### Parity
-Follow this guide https://github.com/paritytech/parity/wiki/Setup
+Follow this guide https://github.com/paritytech/parity/wiki/Setup Make sure you have installed Parity version 1.9.3 or higher.

 ### Web3.js
 We'll be using `Web3.js` to connect to the Parity node.
 Use [npm](https://nodejs.org/en/) to install `Web3.js` globally: